What's distance learning?

 Distance learning lets you study remotely without regular face-to-face contact with a teacher in the classroom.

 You can study undergraduate, postgraduate and professional-level distance learning courses.
-Universities and colleges ensure their distance learning programmes and qualifications are of the same quality as campus-based programmes.
+Universities and colleges make sure their distance learning programmes and qualifications are of the same quality as campus-based programmes.

 There was no way on earth I was going to be able to afford to stop working and do a degree full time.
 I was going to have to fit study around work, and distance learning is set up to allow you to do that – to be able to pick up learning as and when.